-Question 3: If answer to Question 1 is “Yes”, do companies agree to use the following NGAP messages for subsequent transfer of updated UE location based on eNB request?
+Question 3: If answer to Question 1 is “Yes”, do companies agree to use the following S1AP messages for subsequent transfer of updated UE location based on eNB request?
 If any other message please mention it in the comments section.

-eNB requests for coarse UE location in NGAP Initial UE message (using bit 2 as proposed above)
+eNB requests for coarse UE location in S1AP Initial UE message (using bit 2 as proposed above)

-MME sends coarse UE location in NGAP UE Context Modification Request message
+MME sends coarse UE location in S1AUE Context Modification Request message